Hawaiian ukulele parts

 Buying a ukulele can become a complicated affair due to the sheer number of manufacturers out there.
 But the truth is that only a few stand out for the excellent quality of the instruments they design to satisfy their users.
 Some of them are:

-- Harley Benton: This brand, which belongs to the Thomann family, has created ukuleles with a very good quality/price ratio.
+- Harley Benton: This brand, which belongs to the Thomann family, has created ukuleles with a very good value for money.
 One of the ones we like the most is his baritone ukulele, which from our point of view provides one of the best sounds in this category.

 - Ortega: As a specialist guitar manufacturing company, Ortega has the expertise to design stunning Hawaiian ukuleles.
-Something curious that we have noticed is that in the ukuleles we do like the excessive brightness that this manufacturer gives to their instruments.
+Something curious that we have noticed is that we do like the excessive brightness that this manufacturer gives to their ukuleles.

 - Fender: Fender is synonymous with excellence and their soprano ukuleles are impressive.

-- Luna: This manufacturer is the big surprise in the market, as they have gained a huge following with their series of tenor ukuleles.
+- Luna: This manufacturer is the big surprise on the market, as they have gained a huge following with their series of tenor ukuleles.

-- Gretsh: This specialist jazz guitar manufacturer has jumped into the ukulele market with an interesting high-end proposal that we think is a good investment, if budget is not a problem for you.
+- Gretsh: This specialist jazz guitar manufacturer has jumped into the ukulele market with an interesting high-end model that we think is a good investment, if budget is not a problem for you.

 - Thomann: It is the most important music store in the world and also manufactures instruments of the highest quality, among them their ukuleles and those of the Harley Benton brand.

 - Leolani: It is a company that, since 2010, has been dedicated to the construction of handcrafted quality Hawaiian ukuleles.
 They themselves claim that their greatest creation is the tenor ukulele which, be warned, is priced at over 250€.

 - Gold Tone: Gold Tone is a family of top quality banjo makers who have also ventured into the ukulele market, using banjo-like, metal-framed constructions.
 They are very good instruments but their prices are high end.